stormliucong/5hmc_NGS_pipeline/README.md

-Script to run NGS analysis pipeline for 5hmc-seq.
+Script to run NGS analysis pipeline in a Linux server for 5hmc-seq.

 The program could trigger processing NGS samples from BCL raw format to processed count data parallelly.